 The non-organic approach - chemical attack.
 Use a glyphosate weedkiller, this is a systemic weedkiller which is taken up by the leaves and carried (translocated) all over the plant right down to the root tips too.
 It is neutralised on contact with the soil, but will kill any plants it comes into contact with.
 Don't remove any leaves before starting, you need the weeds to have the maximum area for take-up of the chemical.
 It is pretty slow acting and takes 2-3 weeks to kill all the foliage, don't touch the weeds for this time.
 It works best in spring and summer during active growth - at colder and inactive times of the year, it can be almost ineffective.

 When the original foliage has died down, collect it up and dispose of it, I put it in the bin to be on the safe side.
 You then need to stand back and watch for recovery / regrowth - there will always be some.
 Let this grow again until there is a reasonable amount of leaf surface to take up more weedkiller and repeat spray.
-2 applications are usually enough, though you may need 3 or more if you've a lot of bramble, Japanese knotweed or something similar.
-Then dig the area over thoroughly before planting.
+2 applications are usually enough, though you may need 3.

 If you have woody rather than leafy plants covering your ground, glyphosate won't be enough and you'll need a brushwood killer, the method of use is similar to glyphosate above, use the appropriate weedkiller for which weeds you have, leafy or woody.